 {% endif %}

-Indeed, in some cases, arithmetic operators can also achieve similar effects.
-However,divisiblebyFilters provide a more 'templated' solution with the following advantages:
+Indeed, in some cases, arithmetic operators can also achieve a similar effect.
+However,divisiblebyFilters provide a more "template-based" solution with the following advantages:

-• Higher readability: divisiblebyThe literal meaning of 'auto' is 'can be divided by...', and its semantics are very clear, even team members who are not familiar with modulo operations can understand its intention at a glance.
+• Higher readability: divisiblebyThe literal meaning is 'divisible by…', its semantics are very clear, even team members unfamiliar with modulo operations can understand its intention at a glance.

-• Error handling: divisiblebyThe filter will intelligently returnFalse instead of throwing an error and causing the page to fail to render, which enhances the robustness of the template.
+• Error handling: divisiblebyThe filter will intelligently returnFalseinstead of throwing an error that causes the page to render, which enhances the robustness of the template.

-In an AnQiCMS that focuses on user experience and development efficiency,divisiblebyFilter is a small but powerful member of your template development toolkit.
-It makes the judgment of numerical multiples simpler and safer, and also makes your content display logic clearer.
+In an AnQiCMS that focuses on user experience and development efficiency,divisiblebyThe filter is a small but powerful member of your template development toolkit.
+It makes it easier and safer to judge multiples of numbers, and also makes your content display logic clearer.

-3. Q:divisiblebyFilter vs using modulo operator (like)%) What is the difference?A: In the AnQiCMS Django-style template engine, it is recommended to usedivisiblebyFilter instead of direct modulus operator%to judge the multiple relationship.
-Although their mathematical logic is the same, the filter provides a clearer, more template syntax compliant design.divisiblebyCan handle potential non-numeric inputs better (it will returnFalseinstead of throwing an error), and encapsulate the logic judgment in reusable filters, making template code
+3. Q:divisiblebyFiltering with direct use of modulo operator (such as%) What are the differences?A: In AnQiCMS Django style template engine, it is recommended to usedivisiblebyfilter instead of direct modulo operator%To determine the multiple relationship.
+Although they have the same mathematical logic, the filter provides a clearer, more template syntax compliant design.divisiblebyCan better handle potential non-numeric input (it will returnFalseinstead of throwing an error), and encapsulate the logical judgment in reusable filters, making template code